scubajorgen/FitReader/README.md

 Developer fields within a message are defined in the FIT file itself, by means of two regular fields (_developer_data_id_ and _field_description_).

+---
+**Redefinition of Global Message Types**

+The FIT file is a collection of data records, each data record contains values accroding to a message definition.
+This message definition is defined in the FIT file by a definition record (which refers to the Global FIT Profile).
+A message definition is identified by a Local Message Type (identifying) encoded in 4 bits.
+Therefore only 16 Local Message Types can be maintained.
+Data records refer to this Local Message Type.
+The interpreter uses this Local Message TYpe to attach a Data Record to a Message Definition.

+With increasing possibilities of devices, the number of possible FIT message definitions increases and a device like my Edge830 uses more than 16 message definitions.
+Fortunatelly the FIT spefication allows for reuse of the Local Message Type: a Local Message Type can be reused for an other Message Definition Record.
+This implicates that within one FIT file Messages are defined  and redefined all the time.

+*A not so obvious implication is (apparently) that the same Message, like "record", is available in the file under various Local Message Types.*

+Therefore the class FitMessageRepository offers the method **getAllMessages(String messageName)**, returning a list of all Messages with the given Message Name (including the data records).
+This list must be parsed in order to find all Data Records belonging to that Message type.

+---

 # Building
 Use Maven to compile the source files into /target.
 The project is recognized by Netbeans as Maven project and can be imported.
 Or build manually: